RESOStandards/reso-certification-utils/utils/restore-cert-server/README.md

 ---
  <br />

-## Restore All Web API Core Endorsements from a Local or S3 Path
+## Restore All Web API Core Endorsements from a Local Path
 Restores all Web API Core Endorsements with those in an existing directory matching the standard structure above.
 In the initial release, the focus is on restoring from the local path with S3 support coming later.

 Example:

 ```
-restore --webApiCore --overwrite --<localPath|s3Path> <local or s3 root path>
+restore --webApiCore --overwrite --localPath /path/to/web_api_core_results
 ```
 Where:
 * `webApiCore` is endorsement type.
 * `overwrite` (optional) specifies whether to replace existing results on the server with new ones.
 * `localPath` is the path to the results.
-If empty or does not contain results, the program should have no side effects. `s3Path` will be used later on but is not supported currently.
+If empty or does not contain results, the program should have no side effects.

 Each directory will already have Web API Core results in this case, so just restore after checking results from the API, unless the optional `overwrite` flag is present, in which case the existing results will be replaced instead.